 When considering different forms of marketing, don’t forget about word-of-mouth, as it is shown to provide some of the best-performing marketing leads.
 Friends who tell friends how incredible their stretch session with you was are likely to be on your schedule by week’s end, excited to have their own experience.

-There are also niche-specific phrases you may want to consider using in your advertising, like stretch therapy, stretch therapist, and private stretching sessions.
+There are also niche-specific phrases you may want to consider using in your advertising, like stretch therapy, stretch therapy, and private stretching sessions.
 If the training program you completed offers a certification, include a note about that in your marketing material along with your massage therapist title.
 (For example, LMT and Certified Stretch Therapist.)

 Remember to emphasize what problems you can solve with your new stretching modality.
-Your clients come to you for relaxation, stress relief, pain or achy joints.
+Your clients come to you for relaxation, stress relief, and relief from pain or achy joints.
 They want to feel something after their massage — and when they do, it’s that feeling and the service you provide that keeps them rebooking with you.

-Network with Health Care Professionals
+Building a Network with Health Care Professionals

 Massage therapists have the right combination of skills and empathetic nature to provide stretching therapy to clients.
 This modality can open new streams of income, provide your career with a fresh approach, and give your hands a rest on long days of service.

-An assisted stretching specialty opens you up to networking with other health care providers who may have been out of your reach before.
-Consider reaching out to chiropractors, acupuncturists and personal trainers about referring clients to you.
+An assisted stretching specialty opens you up to networking with other healthcare providers who may have been out of your reach before.
+Consider reaching out to chiropractors, acupuncturists, and personal trainers about referring clients to you.
 If they do not offer stretching, they may be looking for someone to send their clients to already.
-Talk with them about offering a referral rate or building a relationship of cross referrals.
+Talk with them about offering a referral rate or building a relationship of cross-referrals.
 Perhaps you can schedule times to offer your service in their office.

-In combination with massage, assisted stretching will give your clients relief from pain, and increase flexibility and range of motion.
+In combination with massage, assisted stretching will give your clients relief from pain and increase flexibility and range of motion.

-Whether you decide to include some stretching techniques on the table or offer a full hour session, the potential to expand your practice and enhance your client’s health is here.
+Whether you decide to include some stretching techniques on the table or offer a full-hour session, the potential to expand your practice and enhance your client’s health is here.

 About the Author:

-Aiyana Fraley, LMT, is a freelance writer and health care professional with more than 17 years of experience in the massage field.
-She teaches yoga and offers sessions in massage, Reiki, sound healing and essential oils.
+Aiyana Fraley, LMT, is a freelance writer and healthcare professional with more than 17 years of experience in the massage field.
+She teaches yoga and offers sessions in massage, Reiki, sound healing, and essential oils.
 Her articles for MASSAGE Magazine include “Massage Therapy on the Integrative Medical Team” (April) and “What You Don’t Know about ADA Compliance Could Cost You—Big Time.”